open-learning-exchange/open-learning-exchange.github.io/pages/profiles/Cramartef.md

 Madagascar/GMT+3:00, East Africa Time, windows 10 pro

-I am a OLE leader and I have a bachelor of Art in Mathematics
+I am a OLE leader and I have a bachelor of Art in Mathematics.